Skip to main content

 (H) Consent:

 (1) Representatives shall conduct ombudsman services in a manner that protects the identity of the consumer, complainant, or individual providing information about a complaint, unless the consumer, complainant, or individual providing information about a complaint has provided consent to reveal their identity.
-Consent may be given:
+Consent may be given in the following ways:

 (a) In writing or email by the complainant, for the complainant, or by the consumer, for the consumer.
 Representatives shall use a written consent form provided by the SLTCO.

 (b) Verbally, when the urgency of the complaint makes receiving written consent before an investigation impracticable.
-Verbal consent shall be documented in the case record.
+Representatives shall indicate verbal consent in the case record.

-(2) When the complainant or consumer is unable to give consent due to diminished capacity or death, consent may be given:
+(2) When the complainant or consumer is unable to give consent due to diminished capacity or death, consent may be given in the following ways:

 (a)

 (ii) Verbally, by the legal representative of the complainant or consumer, when receiving written consent from the appropriate person is not practicable.
-Verbal consent shall be documented in the case record.
+Representatives shall indicate verbal consent in the case record.

 (b) When there is no legal representative, when the legal representative is unknown to the representative or the provider, when the legal representative cannot be reached within three business days after the date upon which a complaint was received, or when the estate of a deceased consumer has no legal representative, consent may be given by the sponsor the representative determines the consumer would have chosen.
 If there is no sponsor, the representative may proceed with the approval of the SLTCO.

-(3) In the event that the legal representative or the sponsor refuses to authorize an investigation and the representative has reasonable cause to believe the legal representative or the sponsor is not acting in the best interest of the consumer, the representative may proceed with the investigation if approved by the SLTCO.
+(3) If the legal representative or sponsor refuses to authorize an investigation and the representative has reasonable cause to believe the legal representative or sponsor is not acting in the best interest of the consumer, the representative may proceed with the investigation if approved by the SLTCO.

 (4)